charliecalvert/CloudNotes/Assignments/MidtermFinal/prog109-midterm-2018.md

 4. Provide a link to at least one page where you have an aside floated to the left or right.

 Since you need to turn in multiple links, the simplest approach will probably be to use the Text page of Canvas when submitting the assignment.

+Don't forget to check the HTML Validator, especially for your home page, and for your theme pages.
+Also, check the console page in the Developer tools, and make sure it is not showing errors.
+Places to check for errors in the developer tools:

+- HTML Validator
+- Console page
+- Network page

 ## Phone Emulation {#phone}